zulip/zulip/docs/outreach/gsoc.md

 ## Project size

-GSoC offers two project size options: 175 hours and 350 hours.
 We have designed all our projects to have incremental milestones that can be completed throughout the program.
-Consequently, Zulip projects described below are generally compatible with either project size.
+Consequently, Zulip projects described below are generally compatible with both large-sized (350 hours) and medium-sized (175 hours) projects.
 Of course, the amount of progress you will be expected to make depends on whether you are doing a 175-hour or 350-hour project.
+Because it takes significant time investment to learn how to contribute complex features to Zulip's codebase, we are not planning to offer small-size projects.

-It's also important to understand that how much progress one can accomplish over the course of the summer is as much a function of the project as of the contributor.
-Contributors who learn to consistently package their work into [reviewable pull requests](../contributing/reviewable-prs.md) tend to accomplish the most during GSoC.
+Contributors who master the art of consistently packaging their work into correct, [reviewable pull requests](../contributing/reviewable-prs.md) are able to make major improvements to the Zulip app.
+If you pay attention to the contributor guidelines, carefully review your own work before asking anyone else for review, take the time to clearly communicate your changes, and apply the feedback you receive to your next contribution, you'll be amazed at what you can accomplish.

 ## Focus areas